You are a business that invests in tools.

 Investment: about $40,000

-Result: They now have a premium video presence that sets them apart from competitors, positions them as the top choice in their region, and gives their sales team a repeatable system that scales.
+Solution: A premium video presence that positions them as the top choice in their market.

 Want a ballpark for your business?